zhoupgit/grafana/docs/sources/administration/enterprise-licensing/_index.md

 ### Step 2.
 Add your license to a Grafana instance

-You must install a Grafana Enterprise build to use the enterprise features, which you can [download](https://grafana.com/grafana/download?edition=enterprise).

-{{% admonition type="note" %}}

-If you already use Grafana OSS, you can replace it with the same version of Grafana Enterprise.
-Ensure that you back up the configuration and database before proceeding.
-For more information, refer to [Back up Grafana](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/back-up-grafana/).

-{{% /admonition %}}

 There is more than one way to add the license to a Grafana instance:

 #### Upload the license file via the Grafana server administrator page